To write something a person has to put pen to paper or, in my case, fingers to keyboard.

 I normally write on the fly, having a general idea of where I want the story to go.
 It is like flying an airplane by dead reckoning.
 I can pinpoint the landing as I get closer to my destination.

-I was born in the 1950’s, live in a 122-year-old house in Virginia, I am retired, have an alcoholic brother living in my downstairs bedroom, and spend a great deal of my time writing.
+I was born in the 1950’s, live in a 126-year-old house in Virginia, I am retired and spend a great deal of my time writing.
 I have lived through the Kennedy assassination, civil rights, Neil Armstrong on the moon, and 9/11/2001.
-I have seen the Vietnam war, the war in Middle East, the war on drugs, Star Wars, and the war between men and woman.
+I have seen the Vietnam war, the war in Middle East, the war on drugs, Star Wars, and the war between men and women.
 I have written hundreds of short stories and essays and a handful of novels.
 Only one novel was (self) published and one poem published in a collection.

 View all posts by KarenPopeWrites